Engee documentation

 To use this parameter, set the Sensor array parameter to Replicated subarray and the Subarrays layout parameter to Custom.

-The direction of the array subarray normals.
-The value of this parameters is a 2 by N matrix, where N is the number of subarrays in the array.
-Each column of the matrix specifies the normal direction of the corresponding subarray in the form [azimuth;elevation].
-The units of angles are degrees.
-Angles are defined relative to the local coordinate system.
+The direction of the normals of the array’s subarrays.
+The value of this parameter is a 2-by-N matrix, where N is the number of subarrays in the array.
+Each column of the matrix defines the direction of the normal of the corresponding subarray in the form of [azimuth;elevation].
+The units of measurement of angles are degrees.
+The angles are set relative to the local coordinate system.

-The Subarray positions and Subarray normals parameters can be used to represent any arrangement in which pairs of subarrays are distinguished by certain transformations.
-These transformations may include translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to a normal.
+The Subarray positions and Subarray normals parameters can be used to represent any location in which pairs of subarrays differ by certain transformations.
+These transformations can include translation, azimuth rotation, and elevation rotation.
+However, transformations that require rotation relative to the normal cannot be used.

 Dependencies